walefisch/Wall-E-BOT/README.md

-This a small discord bot to be used on repl.it.
+This a small discord bot hosted on heroku.

 Use the keep_alive.py file to create a web server for the bot.